nqitapa/nqitapa/README.md

-mirgrating from openclaw to hermes
+migrating from openclaw to hermes